-The University of Michigan Health System's Department of Family Medicine is a nationally recognized leader in patient care, education, and research.
+The University of Michigan Medical School's Department of Family Medicine is a nationally recognized leader in patient care, education, and research.
 Since the Department was founded in 1978, our presence has exemplified the principles of family medicine.
 Our 100 faculty run six thriving health centers; educate 33 residents, 12 fellows and hundreds of medical students annually; and foster a top-rated, innovative research program.

 Our Residency Program Residents' outstanding performance on the recent In-Training Exam and the 100% pass rate for residency graduates on the ABFM Certification Exam demonstrates the quality of Family Medicine residents and of the teaching and training at U-M.